NWChemEx-Project/CMakeBuild/dox/SoYouWannaFindBLAS.md

 libraries you need to link against, it's easy to call any BLAS/LAPACK implementation from Fortran and a royal pain to call it from any other language.

+Now the next fun part.
+Just because the libraries have Fortran linkage doesn't mean they're written in Fortran.
+Particularly if we're building them BLAS/LAPACK will be written in Fortran.
+The result is we also need to link against the standard Fortran libraries (`libgfortran.a`, `libm.a`,...).
+Normally these libraries are taken care of for us by the compiler, but because we're now mixing languages they're not.
+CMake will take care of BLAS for us, but LAPACK's usage of CMake (and arguably a poor use) means that LAPACK will have a dependency on the standard Fortran libraries that isn't taken care of for us.

 Calling BLAS/LAPACK from languages derived from C is typically facilitated by going through CBLAS/LAPACKE.
 CBLAS/LAPACKE are thin wrapper libraries over a standard BLAS/LAPACK implementation designed to give it C-like linkage.